hrytsenko/json-data/readme.md

 ## Transformation

-This library use [Jolt] DSL to transform JSON entities.
+This library uses [Jolt] DSL to transform JSON entities.
 The class `JsonMapper` provides the transformation API.

 The [Jolt] DSL uses specifications to express a list of chained transformations.